 …say anything that about the wedding “finally” or “actually” happening

-…ramble on without a clear ending (download our 10 favorite speech-ending toasts here)
+…ramble on without a clear ending (check out our 10 speech-ending toasts)

 …even think about using the word “divorce”